lazydiv/Random-name-generator/README.md

 # Random-name-generator
 generate real names to use in project

-The generated name list of arr contain first name and last name for every name
+Random-name-generator is a tool that helps you to make huge name array that is consisting of first name and last name all names are human real names to train with.

 when you run it add how many names you want.